algorandfoundation/specs/dev/TEAL.md

 programs, AVM code is versioned.
 When new opcodes are introduced, or behavior is changed, a new version is introduced.
 Programs carrying old versions are executed with their original semantics.
-In the AVM bytecode, the version is an incrmenting integer, currently 6, and denoted vX throughout this document.
+In the AVM bytecode, the version is an incrementing integer, currently 6, and denoted vX throughout this document.
 User friendly version numbers that correspond to programmer expectations, such as `AVM 1.0` map to these integers.
 AVM 0.9 is v4.
 AVM 1.0 is v5.
 AVM 1.1 is v6.